Chris-Delcuse/TI-Basic_OS-v3.10/SECURITY.md

 I am committed to providing sources, that will not cause difficulties to the uprightness user or hardware.

-This is why, you will only find text formated sources, advice & tips.
+This is why, you will only find text formated sources.

 ## Supported Versions